13 Git basic workflow

 in the terminal.
 The git init

 command is typically used to start a new repository or to convert an existing project into a Git repository.
+On success, you should see something like the below:

 13.4 Git status, add, commit